 Finding out whether or not your advertising budget is paying off is a simple process.
 By doing so, you can adjust underperforming campaigns and put more resources into successful ones.

 7. Page Views

 Page views refer to the total of people who have viewed any of your Amazon product pages.
 The basic metric of page views can help you evaluate the efficacy of both your existing organic and paid marketing strategies in attracting potential customers.
 To the same extent, they provide valuable feedback to Amazon's search algorithm about the interest in and engagement with your products.
 After all, more people clicking on your listing and buying your product means a higher search and product rating.

 However, it may not be good news if your page views and session counts are similar.
 It could mean that you are failing to keep the customer interested.
 If they only look at one item before clicking away, this could indicate problems with your price or product description.

 In addition, humans tend to be somewhat lazy.
-Most consumers are in a hurry and don’t want to spend time weighing the pros and cons of several products before making a final purchase.
+Most consumers are in a hurry and don't want to spend time weighing the pros and cons of several products before making a final purchase.
 The average reader will spend no more than 15 seconds reading your product description.
-Hence, it’s crucial to always optimize your product listings.
+Hence, it's crucial always to optimize your product listings.

 8. Inventory Performance Index (IPI)

-In order to evaluate the progress and profitability of an FBA business, it compiles information from Amazon sales, inventory, and expenses.
+To evaluate the progress and profitability of an FBA business, it compiles information from Amazon sales, inventory, and expenses.
 That is to say, it is applied to evaluate the efficiency with which Amazon merchants control their stock.
 A higher rating indicates superior performance.